happ-2h/Sololearn-Code-Coach-Solutions/easy/Extra-Terrestrials/explanation.md

 Find out how to communicate with aliens

 # Relevant Given Information
-- Their language is English except the words are backwards
+- Their language is English, except the words are backwards

 # Inputs
 1. English word